 - Stamina: Without stamina, you’ll either need to prepare for a long climb, or you’ll be stuck on the range all day and night – or for several days.
 You need to get in a few months of cardio to really prepare for a climb.

-And if you want to try and consolidate your efforts of training, a rowing machine or another piece of cardio equipment that works the upper body and builds stamina is recommended.
+And if you want to try and consolidate your efforts of training, a rowing machine (like the ones here) or another piece of cardio equipment that works the upper body and builds stamina is recommended.

 Average flexibility will also be needed.
 If you have tight hamstrings or shoulders, you’ll want to work on loosening them up, as they’ll be greatly overworked.